-DIY Home Gym Hacks So You Don't Spend Money On Expensive Exercise Classes
+5 DIY At-Home Gym Hacks To Replace Those Expensive Exercise Classes

 Can we all agree that exercise classes have gotten a bit ridiculous?
 Riding bikes in the dark, pretending to be a ballerina, pretending to be a stripper…they even have people swinging from the ceiling on ropes!
 Calm down everyone.
 Just thinking about it all makes me want to lie down.
 Most of the time I want to lie down.
 That's why I came up with an awesome list of DIY home gym hacks for exercise classes, so you don't have to wake up at 6 a.m. or spend half your year's rent just trying to work out.

 Let's be honest, I'm just not that motivated to rumble before work.
 I don’t barre in my free time.
 I lie there.
 Down.
 I lie the F down.
 You can call it lazy, I say it’s recharging!
 And I happen to recharge on my back.
 There's nothing wrong with feeling like you get more out of taking a down day in bed than flipping a tire with a bunch of meatheads.

 Accepting that fact can be really hard, but once you start listening to your body when it screams, "Bish, don't move!" you will reap the benefits of lazy lounging.
 But, if you're like me and still want to be up on what all the kids are doing, and relate and hold a conversation when your friends talk about how “Gina’s Buti class has changed their life,” then I have the solution for you.
 Here are some ways I incorporate trendy exercises into my lying down days:

 DIY Hot Yoga